 It’s now time for Ranked Series 8, which kicks off on February 1 and concludes on April 30.
 Series 7 broadened the pool of competitive Pokémon after Series 6’s restricted meta, and the next series looks to continue in the same vein and add more Pokémon to the mix.
 The addition of more legendary Pokémon – albeit with restrictions – that you can find in the Crown Tundra DLC means that a bunch more powerful Pokémon both old and new, will shake up the meta.

-In this guide, we’re going to briefly go over some of the important rules and restrictions for Ranked Battles newcomers, the Pokemon that have been banned for Ranked Series 6, and which Pokemon will become the meta for the next two months.
-Let’s dive in shall we?
+In this guide, we’re going to briefly go over some of the important rules and restrictions for Ranked Battles newcomers, which Pokémon are eligible for Season 8, and which Pokémon look to define the meta for the next few months.

-While the entire 27-page rulebook goes into every possible nook and cranny of competitive play, including what will happen to you if you’re caught cheating, we’ve cherry picked the important rules for Ranked Series 6 that you need to know.
+While the entire 27-page VCG rulebook goes into every possible nook and cranny of competitive play, including what will happen to you if you’re caught cheating, we’ve cherry picked the important rules for Ranked Series 8 that you need to know.

-Series 6 continues to be a double battle format, meaning you and your opponent will each start with two Pokemon on the field.
-You pick a team of six Pokemon, which is then presented to the other player, and visa versa.
-You must then select which four Pokemon you want to take into battle with you, based on your opponents lineup of ‘mons.
+Series 8 continues to be a double battle format, meaning you and your opponent will each start with two Pokémon on the field.
+You pick a team of six Pokémon, which is then shown to to the other player, and visa versa.
+You must then select which four Pokémon you want to take into battle with you, based on your opponents lineup of ‘mons.

-Ranked single battles are also available with a different ranked tier for you to climb.
+Ranked single battles are also available with a separate ranked ladder for you to climb.
 However, double battles are the main competitive format.

-Like in the main game’s battles, you are allowed one Dynamax/ Gigantamax per match.
+Like in the main game’s battles, you are allowed only one Dynamax/ Gigantamax per match.